-If having a quiet generator is a priority, then look at how you can minimize your power needs and buy a generator with output slightly greater than your total demand.
+If having a quiet generator is a priority, then look at how you can minimize your power needs and buy a generator with an output slightly greater than your total demand.
 (Running a generator constantly on full load reduces its efficiency.)

 Use our handy calculator to work out what size generator you need.

-Inverter generators, such as the Champion 3500W Portable Inverter Generator are designed to be quiet, however, they’re limited in size and more expensive than conventional generators.
+Inverter generators, such as the Champion 3500W Portable Inverter Generator are designed to be quiet; however, they’re limited in size and more expensive than conventional generators.